Steps to Degree Completion (Graduation)

 Plan A Master's Students and Doctoral Students

 Students who need to complete a thesis or dissertation in partial fulfillment of the requirements for their degree should refer to the Thesis Manual (this should link to the Thesis Manual pdf file) for the preparation and submission of their manuscript.
 Please note that prior to submittingyour thesis/dissertation, students will need to complete paperwork regarding the advisory committee and oral defense.
 You must be actively enrolled to submit a thesis/dissertation.
-Once the manuscript is approved, the binding charge per manuscript is $50 each, which includes binding and shipping.
+Once the manuscript is approved, the student will follow the instructions from the Graduate College regarding the upload and binding of the manuscript through ProQuest.

 See Important Dates for Graduate Students for appropriate forms and deadlines.